Update: This offer is no longer available. Check our Hot Deals for the latest offers.

 Earlier this year, the Delta American Express cards added Chip & Signature technology while removing their foreign transaction fee.

 And the Barclaycard Arrival Plus now has a Chip & Signature AND the option to use a PIN.
-Combined with no foreign currency fee, this makes the Arrival Plus card especially useful in places like Europe with automated vending machines that sell train and bus tickets.
+Combined with no foreign currency fee, this makes the Barclaycard Arrival Plus World Elite Mastercard especially useful in places like Europe with automated vending machines that sell train and bus tickets.

 Chase is sending out new Ink Plus and Ink Bold cards with Chip & Signature technology.
 If you already have the card, it will eventually be updated.